-PREREQUISITES: This course is open to any student who has completed Physics 17 with an A average or who has completed AP Physics 1.
+PREREQUISITES: This course is open to any student who has completed Physics 17 or AP Physics 1.
 Completion of Algebra II is required.

 COURSE DESCRIPTION: AP Physics 2 is the equivalent to a second-semester college course in algebra-based physics.
 The course covers fluid mechanics; thermodynamics; electricity and magnetism; optics; atomic and nuclear physics.
 Investigative skills, logical thought and analytic methods are emphasized Laboratory experiments are an essential part of the course and will stress inquiry learning and mathematical analysis of results.
 The AP Physics 2 course requires a strong background in mathematics including basic trigonometry.
 All students enrolled in this class will be expected to take the Advanced Placement Physics 2 exam.